-Western Atlantic Coast - Algarve - Portugal
+West Coast - Algarve - Portugal

 Welcome to Western Atlantic Uncovered!
-Guide to West Coast Algarve, Portugal!

-Welcome to WesternAtlanticUncovered.com!
-Your tourist guide to West coast Algarve, Portugal!
-For tourist information about the West coast, its beaches, restaurants, bars, shops, things to do and in fact, all things Western Atlantic Algarve!
+Welcome to Western Atlantic Uncovered!
+Your tourist guide to 2018 holidays in West coast Algarve, Portugal!
+For tourist information about the western Atlantic coast, its towns and villages, restaurants, bars, shops, things to do and in fact, all things Western Atlantic Uncovered!

-It is an area virtually untouched by tourism, with small hamlets and villages scattered here and there and many of the beaches are just that...beaches!
+It is an area virtually untouched by tourism, with small hamlets and villages scattered here and there and many of the beaches are just that... beaches!
 No resort!
 This is what makes the region so special and enjoyed by those lucky enough to visit.

 West coast Algarve falls under two municipalities (councils) - Vila do Bispo in the south and Aljezur to the north, with Sagres being the main town at the southernmost point and Aljezur town serving the northern end.
 There is only one route along this coast - the EN268 road goes from Sagres to Aljezur and then the EN120 to Odeceixe and beyond.
 To find the different beaches you need to watch for the signs.
 There are lots of seldom visited beaches (probably because they are quite inaccessible and not signposted!) along the way.